-Theorem 3.10 The threshold for the almost-random node attack strategy for large random networks with degree distribution $p_k$ is bounded by $1 - p_1 - p_0$ .
+Theorem 3.10 The threshold p_c for almost-random node attacks for large random networks with degree distribution p_k , is bounded by

+$$p_c < 1 - p_1 - p_0$$ .

-Proof: When all nodes that had initially a degree higher that one have been removed, then the network surely has no giant component anymore since all nodes have degree at most 1.
-All nodes of degree higher than one represent a fraction $1 - p_1 - p_0$ of all the nodes, and this is therefore an upper bound for the threshold for this attack strategy. $\Box$
+Proof: When all nodes that had initially a degree higher that one have been removed, then the network surely has no giant component anymore since all remaining nodes have degree at most 1.
+All nodes of degree higher than one represent a fraction $1 - p_1 - p_0$ of all nodes; this is therefore an upper bound for the threshold for this attack strategy. \square